SunDocker/DataBaseSystem/建模与设计/函数依赖及其公理定理/README.md

 <img src="README.assets/image-20221219155935066.png" alt="image-20221219155935066" style="zoom:50%;" />

 -   So when we express a relation schema later, we need to give not only **attribute set** but also **function dependency set**
+-   Notice that the argumentation rule should be XZ$\rarr$YU
 -   Notice the **usage** of Armstrong Axiom

 <img src="README.assets/image-20221219160507273.png" alt="image-20221219160507273" style="zoom:50%;" />